-Visual merchandising in a brick and mortar context is the practice of displaying promotional material in such a way your customers and clients will be drawn into and around your stores.
-When successful, visual merchandising is a highly effective marketing tool that can assist in establishing a strong brand identity as well as create a seamless experience for your customers.
+Visual merchandising in a brick-and-mortar context is the practice of displaying promotional material in such a way your customers and clients will be drawn into and around your stores.
+When successful, visual merchandising is a highly effective marketing tool that can assist in establishing a strong brand identity as well as creating a seamless experience for your customers.

-In retail, visual merchandising includes the strategic placement of stock around your store, helping to create a welcoming environment, improve the in-store experience and boost sales.
+In retail, visual merchandising includes the strategic placement of stock around your store, helping to create a welcoming environment, improving the in-store experience and boosting sales.

-One size doesn’t fit all, especially when considering the space and opportunity in your brick and mortar sites.
-Say you own a chain of bookstores, one of your stores is just off the dual carriageway at a service station on the outskirts of a major city.
+One size doesn’t fit all, especially when considering the space and opportunity in your brick-and-mortar sites.
+Say you own a chain of bookstores; one of your stores is just off the dual carriageway at a service station on the outskirts of a major city.
 It’s a decent size with a great storefront, lots of foot traffic, and plenty of room for your visual merchandising materials.
-Meanwhile, 50 miles away you have a much smaller store, with a much smaller footprint and just one window on a quaint high street.
-The difference in these two stores is huge, and sales are missed if marketing campaign materials are sent out in a generic pack.
+Meanwhile, 50 miles away, you have a much smaller store with a much smaller footprint and just one window on a quaint high street.
+The difference between these two stores is huge, and sales are missed if marketing campaign materials are sent out in a generic pack.

-Where your stores are located and the infrastructure available plays a hugely important role in your visual merchandising strategy.
-While creating campaign materials for multiple sites that isn’t specific to the locations may seem simpler, it results in unnecessary expense, unused materials and waste, and messaging that isn’t targeted to your customers.
+Where your stores are located, and the infrastructure available plays a hugely important role in your visual merchandising strategy.
+While creating campaign materials for multiple sites that aren’t specific to the locations may seem simpler, it results in unnecessary expense, unused materials and waste, and messaging that isn’t targeted to your customers.

-Developed for businesses with multiple brick and mortar locations, Colateral’s online platform makes planning in-store marketing campaigns easy, and enables your marketing teams to streamline the allocation of campaign materials across all your sites.
-It allows your head office employees to customise your marketing materials to specific locations depending on the infrastructure available, collaborate with creative departments on briefing, reviewing and approving visuals and share detailed display instructions with store staff.
-You can plan and deliver the most effective materials for your different sites, and localise the messaging, helping you to better connect with your customers.
+Developed for businesses with multiple brick-and-mortar locations, Colateral’s online platform makes planning in-store marketing campaigns easy and enables your marketing teams to streamline the allocation of campaign materials across all your sites.
+It allows your head office employees to customise your marketing materials to specific locations depending on the infrastructure available, collaborate with creative departments on the briefing, reviewing and approving visuals and share detailed display instructions with store staff.
+You can plan and deliver the most effective materials for your different sites and localise the messaging, helping you to better connect with your customers.

-Brick and mortar stores aren’t going anywhere.
-While consumer habits are constantly evolving there’s a magic to physically travelling to a place to browse and to buy.
-As the restrictions of the pandemic ease, consumers are looking forward to spending their weekends visiting local high streets again, and returning to browsing items on their weekly food shops.
+Brick-and-mortar stores aren’t going anywhere.
+While consumer habits are constantly evolving, there’s a magic to physically travelling to a place to browse and to buy.
+As the restrictions of the pandemic ease, consumers are looking forward to spending their weekends visiting local high streets again and returning to browsing items in their weekly food shops.
 Why?